 Current Analysis Iran's “Security Outlook” Widespread apprehension attended the June 2005 election of Mahmoud Ahmadinejad to the presidency of the Islamic Republic of Iran, at least among those Iranians who had approved of the country’s direction under the reformist clerics led by President Mohammad Khatami.
 Their worries had little to do wi Farideh Farhi • 14 min read

 MER Article From the Editor (Spring 2007) Twin specters hang over the Middle East of the American imagination -- the perceived rise in the geopolitical power of the region’s Shi‘i Muslims and the dark shadow cast by the sectarian reprisals that increasingly propel the Iraqi civil war.
-In the United States, pundits and Democratic presidential The Editors • 15 min read
+In the United States, pundits and Democratic presidential candidates The Editors • 15 min read

 MER Article Worker Protest in the Age of Ahmadinejad In June 2005, Mahmoud Ahmadinejad unexpectedly won the presidency of the Islamic Republic of Iran, after an intense campaign in which he exerted great effort to present himself as the defender of the poor and the working class.
 These classes, badly hurt by neo-liberal economic policies in the period Mohammad Maljoo • 12 min read